amirmahdiansaripour/Generative_Models_Introduction/README.md

 | GAN | 0.01 |
 | DDPM | 7.2 |

 As we can see, there is a significant difference between the inference time of a GAN and a DDPM.
-The reason is the iterative nature of DDPM's sampling procedure, whereas GAN generates in only one iteraion.
+The reason is the iterative loop in the sampling phase of DDPM, which runs for $T$ times, whereas GAN generates in only one iteraion.

 ### Output Images Examples: